QuantumObject/docker-ushahidi-client/README.md

 To run container use the command below:

     $ docker run -d -p 80 -e PLATFORM="http://ip_platform:port" quantumobject/docker-ushahidi-platform-client

+You need to wait few min for the application to finish installing the client before try to access it.

 ## Accessing the Ushahidi Platform Client applications:

 After that check with your browser at addresses plus the port assigined by docker for this container :

   - **http://host_ip:port/**

+The original login/password will be admin/admin please replace password right away.

 To access the container from the server that the container is running :